 At Madison Trust, we take pride in our transparent, sensible fee schedule.
-The cost to set up a Self Directed IRA is $50 and $90 per quarter to maintain.
-Our general pricing model includes a low setup fee, a low flat quarterly fee, and transaction fees.
-That means you will never see the large asset based charges that are often associated with Self Directed IRA platforms.
-To see how the Madison fee schedule compares with other Self Directed IRA Custodians, please visit the Comparison Calculator.
+The cost to set up a Self-Directed IRA is $50, and it's $100 per quarter to maintain.
+Our general pricing model includes a low setup fee, a low, flat quarterly fee, and low transaction fees.
+That means you will never see the large asset-based charges that are often associated with Self-Directed IRA platforms.
+Use our comparison calculator to see how our fee schedule compares to the competition.

 Interested in learning more?
 Reach out to us today and let one of our IRA specialists answer all of your questions.